 - 1. Locate and unwrap the lattice wall.
-It will be a cylindrical package roughly 24" in diameter and seven to eight feet long.
+It will be a cylindrical package roughly 24" in diameter and eight feet long.
 Take the lattice wall and a helper to the back of the circular platform, opposite to where you want the 6:00 door to be, and stand the lattice wall on end.
 (Note: Make sure the lattice wall is right side up!
 The bottom of the lattice wall is easily identified by the bolts that have been installed for the anchoring straps.)
 Also, note that there is an inside and an outside.
 The outside is the side with the holes in the middle of the rivets, while the inside has no holes in the rivets. - 2.
 Carefully undo the straps around the lattice wall and stretch it out around the perimeter of the circular platform (just inside the drip edge), making sure to keep it stable as you proceed.
-(Safety note: Be careful of pinch points while extending lattice wall.) - 3.
+(Safety note: Be careful of pinch points while extending lattice wall.)
+Note: if your yurt has two doors your lattice wall will be in two sections.
+Stand each section midway between the doors and stretch it out towards the doors. - 3.
 Leave about 4 ft. for the door opening.
 The lattice wall will be secured to the platform after the door is in place.